bookracy/frontend/README.md

 ## Features

-- Browse and download a wide range of books and documents.
+- Browse and download a wide range of books, scientific documents, manga and more.
-- Customizable reading experience with adjustable fonts, themes, and more.
+- Customizable reading experience with built in epub reader, adjustable fonts, themes, and more.
 - Sync across devices to access your library from anywhere.
-- Tag and organize your personal collection.
+- Tag, organize and share your collections
-- Regular updates to the catalog with new additions.
+- Regular updates to the catalog with new additions every hour.
-- Offline access to your downloads.
+- Download your epubs, pdfs and mobi to use how you want offline.
 - Advanced search filters for easy discovery.
 - Plus much more...